Dumboiroy/tp/docs/UserGuide.md

 ```
 New appointment linked to NAME: Date/Time: DATE TIME; Length: LENGTH; Location: LOCATION; Type: TYPE; Message: MESSAGE; Status: STATUS
 ```
-The appointment is linked to the person specified in the command.
+where an appointment is linked to the contact specified in the command.

+The image below shows how it should look like when you execute the command:
+`link -c n/John appt/15-12-2025 2359 len/60 loc/Alex House type/House Visit msg/Bring Consent Form status/confirmed`

 ![img.png](images/UI/CreateAppointment.png)